-Mansfield, so named for the manse in the field, on the glebe, the home of the first Presbyterian minister in Mulmur, Rev. Archibald Colquboun, received its name about 1859.
+Mansfield, so named for the manse in the field, on the glebe, the home of the first Presbyterian minister in Mulmur, Rev. Archibald Colquhoun, received its name about 1859.

 The first resident of the village was Jack Harper, a shoemaker, who built a house on the nort-east corner.
 In the municipal records the first mention of Mansfield Post Office is in 1859.
-The name of the first postmaster is unknown but in 1867 this post was held by William first occupied by Jack Harper and was built by Cornelius Beazer.
+The name of the first postmaster is unknown but in 1867 this post was held by William Gilbert who kept the office in his hotel.
+This building was on the site first occupied by Jack Harper and was built by Cornelius Beazer.
 Mr. Beazer built two hotels here.
 The second was quite a pretentious building.
 It was a stopping place for farmers from the north and west going through to market at Bradford or Toronto.